svetlyobg/CMDcommands/README.md

 cmd /k reg query "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\full" /v version

 ## Automatically enable VPN for RDP and closes it on exit
+# Set up the VPN using rasphone.exe and save the user credentials
 (put the .bat file in the same location as .rdp file)

 ```bat